Cisco: 2013–present

+Financials

 Acquisitions and subsidiaries

 Cisco acquired a variety of companies to spin products and talent into the company.
 In 1995–1996 the company completed 11 acquisitions.
 Several acquisitions, such as Stratacom, were one of the biggest deals in the industry when they occurred.
 During the Internet boom in 1999, the company acquired Cerent Corporation, a start-up company located in Petaluma, California, for about US$7 billion.
 It was the most expensive acquisition made by Cisco to that date, and only the acquisition of Scientific Atlanta has been larger.
 In 1999, Cisco also acquired a stake for $1 billion in KPMG Consulting to enable establishing Internet firm Metrius founded by Keyur Patel of Fuse.
 Several acquired companies have grown into $1Bn+ business units for Cisco, including LAN switching, Enterprise Voice over Internet Protocol (VOIP) platform Webex and home networking.
 The latter came as result of Cisco acquiring Linksys in 2003 and in 2010 was supplemented with new product line dubbed Cisco Valet.

 Cisco announced on January 12, 2005, that it would acquire Airespace for US$450 million to reinforce the wireless controller product lines.

 Cisco announced on January 4, 2007, that it would buy IronPort in a deal valued at US$830 million and completed the acquisition on June 25, 2007.
 IronPort was best known for its IronPort AntiSpam, its SenderBase email reputation service and its email security appliances.
 Accordingly, IronPort was integrated into the Cisco Security business unit.
 Ironport's Senderbase was renamed as Sensorbase to take account of the input into this database that other Cisco devices provide.
 SensorBase allows these devices to build a risk profile on IP addresses, therefore allowing risk profiles to be dynamically created on http sites and SMTP email sources.

 In 2010, Cisco bought Starent Networks (a mobile packet core company) for $2.9 billion and Moto Development Group, a product design consulting firm that helped develop Cisco's Flip video camera.
 Also in 2010, Cisco became a key stakeholder in e-Skills Week.
 In March 2011, Cisco completed the acquisition of privately held network configuration and change management software company Pari Networks.